rudberga/CI-MS1-wedding-website/README.md

 ### Structure

 I wanted to focus mainly on the simplicity and elegance of a wedding website.
-Therefore ending up with a minimal structure which have the pages Home, The Couple, The Details as well as RSVP.
+Therefore ending up with a minimal structure which have the pages "Home", "The Couple", "The Details" as well as "RSVP".
 These pages will be easy to navigate through via the navbar.

 ### Skeleton